See the revision history at the end (if you make it that far).

 Training the Fox

 If you’ve started Firefox with your new ‘privacy’ profile, you’ve already done a bad thing.
 It’s OK, we’re still on (reasonably) good terms, but don’t test me like that again.
-Now we have to fix the mess you made, so restart Firefox and when you see the window used to choose which profile you want to load, delete your privacy profile and all the files in it when you are prompted.
-We need a clean, empty profile to work with.
-Lastly, recreate your ‘privacy’ profile.Pro Tip
+Now we have to fix the mess you’ve made, so restart Firefox and when you see the window used to choose which profile you want to load, delete your privacy profile and all the files in it when you are prompted, then create a new privacy profile from

 If you don’t want Firefox whining about which profile to load every time it starts, you can select your preferred profile and check the ‘Don’t ask at startup’ option, but don’t do that yet either!
 Another way is to create a shortcut to load any profile you want.